jochym/qecalc/DOC/sphinx/quickTutorial.rst

 if 'outdir' or 'prefix' is specified in config.ini, it will override any prefix or outdir specified in QE config input files of tasks containing these fields.

-One does not have to include all the sections. if a section is ommited, default values are used.
+One does not have to include all the sections. if a section is omitted, default values are used.

 How to pass the configuration::